Buffalo Gunman Called ‘Coward’ as He Appears in Court

 He was silent throughout the proceeding before being remanded and sent back to jail.
 As he was being led out someone shouted, “Payton you’re a coward!”

 Gendron has pleaded not guilty to first-degree murder.
-He has not yet had any federal charges filed as the FBI investigates the possibility of charging him with hate crimes.
+He has not yet had any federal charges filed but the FBI is still investigating the possibility of pursuing hate crime charges.
+On Monday, FBI Director Christopher Wray said in a call with law enforcement officials and community leaders, “I want to be clear, for my part, from everything we know, this was a targeted attack, a hate crime and an act of racially motivated violent extremism.”

 Ten people were killed and three others wounded in the Saturday shooting at the Tops Friendly Market in a predominantly Black neighborhood of Buffalo.
 Eleven of the 13 victims were Black.